Eagles locker room: Sydney Brown nearing return; Tampa homecomings for Isaiah Rodgers, Devin White

 » READ MORE: Eagles WRs take on ‘next-man-up mentality’ with A.J.
 Brown, DeVonta Smith sidelined with injuries

-Now with the Eagles, Rodgers returns to his home state with the perspective that his year away from the game instilled within him.
+Now with the Eagles, Rodgers returns to his home state with the perspective that his year away from the game instilled in him.
 Even though he is waiting for his chance to contribute on defense in his current reserve role, Rodgers said he already dealt with the “worst of the worst” last year when he was sidelined.
-He is appreciative of his opportunity with the Eagles, no matter how big or small of a part he plays on the field.
+He is appreciative of his opportunity with the Eagles, no matter how big or small a part he plays on the field.

 “I had four [special-teams] plays last week, which is more than I did all last year,” Rodgers said.
 “That’s all I really think about is, I wouldn’t be here if it wasn’t for my family and friends back home.
 Really just being appreciative of the moment right now.”